jnaiman/csci-p-14110/README.md

 For basic class info, modify: _data/class.yml, _includes/class_info.html and _config.yml

 For your github repo -  make sure to turn on github pages and make sure it shows the correct github.io location.
+Do this under __Settings__ for this repo.
 For example, this one is USERNAME.github.io/CLASSNUMBER:
 ![](assets/ghpages.png)